open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 same source are processed by the same collector instance.
 This can be circumvented by configuring the OpenTelemetry SDK to export DELTA values.

+# Typed attributes support

+The OpenTelemetry Collector supports the concept of [Attributes]( https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/common/common.md#attributes).
+These attributes consist of key-value pairs, where the keys are strings and the values are either primitive types or arrays of uniform primitive types.

+At the moment, this exporter **only supports attributes with string key and value type**.
+This means that if attributes of any other type are used, they will be **ignored** and **only** the string-valued attributes are going to be sent to Dynatrace.

 [beta]:https://github.com/open-telemetry/opentelemetry-collector#beta
 [contrib]:https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib
 [AWS]:https://aws-otel.github.io/docs/partners/dynatrace